jszinai/SWITCH-Water-Climate/README.md

 # Data pre-processing and model linkages
 1. Calculating energy demand and hydropower changes and coupling with SWITCH:
-This folder contains the input data and the scripts to couple the hydropower and energy demand related to water results from the WWSM model results with the SWITCH electricity system model
+This folder contains the scripts to couple the hydropower and energy demand related to water results from the WWSM model results with the SWITCH electricity system model

-\WEAP_Nov_8_2022results\data\Results\SupplyDelivered_Hydropower_EnergyUse\: This folder contains the results on hydropower potential and energy use related to water from the WWSM water model under 15 climate scenarios and the historical reference climate.

 Mapping_WEAP_energy_for_water_to_SWITCH_loadzonesOct2022_v1.xlsx: This is a mapping file used to link the names of the objects in the WWSM model with SWITCH inputs

 SWITCH_WEAP_hydropower_handshake.R: This script uses the hydropower potential results from the WWSM folder above, and adjusts the hydropower input files for SWITCH for each of the 15 climate scenarios